|PROJECT||ISETTA CAFE AND BISTRO|

 |TYPE||RENOVATION AND INTERIOR DESIGN|

-The intent is to renovate the exterior of the building in as sensitive a manner as possible in order to maintain the original design intent of the building.
+The project consisted of a full gut and renovation of half of this iconic mid-century building in as sensitive a manner as possible in order to maintain the original design intent of the building.

-The interior will comprise of an open plan with flexible seating and a full size kitchen.
-The original solid wood tung and groove roof and rear wall will remain exposed.
+The interior comprises of an open plan with flexible seating and a full size kitchen.
+The original solid wood tongue and groove roof and rear were fully restored and remain exposed.

 Over the years, the three buildings on the site have cycled through many tenants and varying programs from restaurants, to a market and fish shop, and an office and garage.
 The site contains a gas station and two separate buildings connected by a breezeway.
 The original gas station is no longer in use and instead, along with the West building, houses some of the property owner’s extensive vintage car collection.

 This iconic West Vancouver building was originally designed by Scott and Furnadjieff Architects in 1961 and remains a well known and much loved hotspot along Marine Drive.
 To this day, it is hard not to notice the wing-like roof hugging the two mid century buildings when driving or biking by.